UPPMAX/HPC-python/docs/intro.rst

          /proj/nobackup/snic2022-22-641/bbrydsoe/pythonHPC2N

-.. admonition::Use Thinlinc or terminal?
+.. admonition:: Use Thinlinc or terminal?
    - It is up to you!
    - Graphics come easier with Thinlinc
    - For this course, when having many windows open, it may be better to run in terminal, for space issues.

 Example of arrangement for the "worst case"!
 ############################################